Mobile Data Roaming Abroad

 After some lengthy conversations, checking our accounts, usage and our brief of what we need from a contract, they suggested what they described as the best solution.

-In addition, they suggested buying two HUAWEI mobile broadband device’s.
-On a “Three” monthly contract of £9 each per month, giving us 20GB of data each.
-In total they said we’d have 48GB between us each month.
+In addition, Three suggested buying two HUAWEI mobile broadband device’s.
+This would be on a “Three” monthly contract of £9 each per month, giving us 20GB of data each.
+So, in total they said we’d have 48GB between us each month.

 This way we’d be getting double the amount of data per month, for £10 more, between the two of us.